-Throughout the 20th century, Transylvania became an ethnic and ideological battlefield; disputed from one country to the other, by Romania and Hungary, from the Trianon Treaty to the Second World War.
+Budapest, Hungary – Throughout the 20th century, Transylvania became an ethnic and ideological battlefield; disputed from one country to another, by Romania and Hungary, from the Trianon Treaty to the Second World War.

 The representation of a fictional Transylvania

 The White King and The Bone fire are brought together by their narrators, Dzsátá and Emma.
-These two characters, in the middle of their childhood or their teenage years, describe, with voices and visions marked by their youth, a fictitious place – the fictional embodiment of Transylvania – and the violence induced by the end of communism.
+These two young characters describe, with voices and visions marked by their youth, a fictitious place – the fictional embodiment of Transylvania – and the violence induced by the end of communism.

 They live their passing years from childhood to adulthood in a lawless world, torn between the longing for freedom and the mediocrity of the reality of the transition from dictatorship to a post-communist, liberal and democratic society.

 Children and teenagers seem to bear the cost of this new state, forced to build their new life through violence and savagery.
-Their limited perception of the political events unraveling around them outlines a blurred world full of uncertainties, interrogations and ferocity – a world, ultimately, still intoxicated by the communist regime.
+Their limited perception of the political events unraveling around them outlines a blurred world full of uncertainties, interrogations and ferocity – a world, ultimately, still intoxicated by the communist regime and ideology.

 The everlasting shadow of the communist past

-Dzsátá, the main character of The White King, is the son of a man who has been deported to a work site on the Danube.
-Emma, the heroine of The Bone fire, is adopted by her grandmother, who is accused of being an informer, after the death of her parents.
+Dzsátá, the main character of The White King, is the son of a man deported to a work site on the Danube.
+Emma, the protagonist of The Bone fire, is adopted by her grandmother, who is accused of being an informer, after the death of her parents.
 Their lives have been shaped by the communist state and the past of their region.
 Their violence has impregnated the fabric of everyday life.

-In The White King, through a first-person narration reminiscent of the stream of consciousness, Dragomán portrays everyday events of an uncertain and disturbing life: people violently scrambling to grasp exotic fruits that they never had the possibility to taste before the fall of the regime; fighting nearly to death between children of eleven or twelve years old; abuse of children by themselves or adult authority.
+In The White King, through a first-person narration reminiscent of the stream of consciousness, Gyorgy Dragoman portrays everyday events of an uncertain and disturbing life: people violently scrambling to grasp exotic fruits that they never had the possibility to taste before; fighting nearly to death between children of eleven or twelve years old; abuse of children by themselves or adult authority.

 “Coach Gica was still standing in the door and Janika was still lying there and not moving, and I thought, maybe he hadn’t really died, maybe he’d just fainted, because if he had died there wouldn’t be a game and I wouldn’t keep goal, and I looked at those real leather goalie’s gloves there on the floor next to Janika, and then all at once my tears began to flow, and the ball fell out of my hands, bouncing once and rolling into a corner, but by then Coach Gica was no longer in the dressing room”, writes Dragomán in The White King.